danmayer/danmayer.github.com/ideas.md

 * Safari checklist
    * mark off all the things you see and add things you want to make sure you see before your trip.
 * trip itinerary advice per city... custom research based on location, likes, actives, etc... $200 per city.
 * webhook reformatter.
 Often you have a system that sends a webhook in one format, but the system you want to integrate expects a different format.
 Allow this service to receive one format and convert it to another.
+* Scratch That my markdown scratch file and history

 Posts for API reviews
 ===